 SOURCE: Intelligent Living Corp.

-Intelligent Living Corp., a leading provider of green building solutions, specializes in development and supply of small footprint, energy efficient housing for First Nations communities and emergency relief, multi-strata property renovation and development and home and commercial automation systems.
+Intelligent Living Corp., a leading provider of green building solutions, specializes in multi-strata property renovation and development, home and commercial automation systems and development and supply of small footprint, energy efficient housing for First Nations communities and emergency relief.
 Founded in 1994, ILVC is a member of the Canadian Green Building Council.

 Safe Harbor Provision

 Except for statements of historical fact, the matters discussed in this press release are forward-looking and made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
 "Forward-looking statements" describe future expectations, plans, results, or strategies and are generally preceded by words such as "future," "plan" or "planned," "expects," or "projected."
 These forward-looking statements reflect numerous assumptions and involve a variety of risks and uncertainties, many of which are beyond the company's control that may cause actual results to differ materially from stated expectations.
 These risk factors include, among others, limited operating history, availability of funding, intense competition, demand for the company's products and services, and additional risks factors as discussed in reports filed by the company with the Securities and Exchange Commission, which are available at http://www.sec.gov.